stemey/baucis/README.md

  * DEL /vegetable/:id &mdash; delete the addressed object

  * GET /vegetables/ &mdash; get all documents (in the future will accept query args to pass to the mongo server)
- * POST /vegetables/ &mdash; creates a new object and send back its ID
+ * POST /vegetables/ &mdash; creates a new object and sends back its ID
  * PUT /vegetables/ &mdash; replace all documents with given new documents
  * DEL /vegetables/ &mdash; delete all documents (also will accept query args in future)